NoBrainerGames/nobrainergames.github.io/docs/blog/2019-01 - The Beginning.md

         count ? sum / count : 0);
 }
 ```
+*The snippet above is a taste of the powerful simplicity of D.*

+I quickly developed a hunger to find a project to implement with it.

 It turned out that just before I moved to Australia, I had worked as a contractor in a research project to build human interfaces for virtual reality games.
 This experience gave me the idea that I wanted to write a game engine that would put virtual reality at the forefront of the game development process.